 What about the Performing Arts?

 ASK is home to many performances including plays, musicals, dance, acoustic open mics, music performances, poetry readings and much more.
 ASK encourages members and non-members to bring their performances and productions to ASK.
+ASK curates a performing art series called ASK Presents.
 The ASK Great Room performance facilities, and the large classroom space are both excellent venues for a variety of artistic and educational initiatives.